HOME / Technology Platforms / Bispecific Antibodies

 About HBICE®

-HBICE® molecules recognize and bind both specific tumor associated antigens (TAA) on tumor cells and CD3 or co-stimulatory molecules on immune cells such as T cells or NK cells, resulting in efficient and selective activation of immune cells in the TME, thereby preventing non-specific activation of peripheral immune cells.
-Besides, HBICE® technology provides the flexibility to generate molecules with different architectures and avidity to achieve different mechanisms of action that are unachievable by combo therapies.
+HBICE® molecules recognize and bind specific tumor-associated antigens (TAA) on tumor cells and CD3 or co-stimulatory molecules on immune cells such as T cells or NK cells.
+This results in efficient and selective immune cell activation within the TME, preventing non-specific activation in peripheral immune cells.
+Furthermore, HBICE® technology offers the flexibility to generate molecules with different architectures and avidities, achieving distinct mechanisms of action unattainable with combination therapies.

-Exemplary scenarios are depicted by the diagrams below (Figs. 2 and 3).
-Bypassing the conventional T-cell activation pathway trigged by TCR-MHC interaction, CD3-targeting HBICE® molecules can elicit a polyclonal T-cell response to overcome immune escape mechanisms such as downregulation of antigen presentation in a non-MHC restricted fashion (Fig. 2).
-T cells in the TME are often in sub-optimal condition in absence of the co-stimulatory signal.
-Supplementation of HBICE® antibodies targeting the co-stimulatory molecules results in TAA-mediated clustering of co-stimulatory molecules and subsequent activation of the downstream pathway, providing a costimulatory signal for full activation of T cells, which leads to effective tumor eradication as well as improved safety profile (Fig. 3).
+Exemplary scenarios are depicted in the diagrams below (Figs. 2 and 3).
+By bypassing the conventional T-cell activation pathway trigged by TCR-MHC interaction, CD3-targeting HBICE® molecules can elicit a polyclonal T-cell response to overcome immune escape mechanisms such as the downregulation of antigen presentation in a non-MHC restricted fashion (Fig. 2).
+T cells in the TME are often sub-optimally primed in the absence of co-stimulatory signals.
+Supplementation with HBICE® antibodies targeting co-stimulatory molecules results in TAA-mediated clustering of these molecules, activating the downstream pathway.
+This provides the necessary co-stimulatory signal for full T-cell activation, leading to effective tumor eradication and an improved safety profile (Fig. 3).